nischalshrestha/Unravel/README.md

   <img src="man/figures/demo.gif" alt="Sublime's custom image"/>
 </p>

 This will open up the app on the Viewer pane in RStudio by default.
 But, if you want to respect your currently chosen browser window, you can pass `viewer = FALSE`.

+This style of coding always involves starting with a source of data.
+So, the first expression or line is "locked" such that you can't enable/dsiable or reorder it and other operations can't be reordered before the first line (as shown at the end of the GIF above).

 You can also invoke it programmatically using the `unravel` function by wrapping or piping your code to the function: